starkfell/starkfell.github.io/_posts/2018-08-23-deploying-kubernetes-with-azure-ad-integration.md

 ## Closing

-This article covered how to deploy a new Kubernetes Cluster (1.10.6) in Azure with AAD Integration using the acs-engine and how to add a single user to the Cluster and then authenticate and connect to the Cluster as them.
+This article covered how to deploy a new Kubernetes Cluster (1.10.6) in Azure with AAD Integration using the acs-engine, how to add an Azure AD User to the K8s Cluster, and finally how to authenticate and connect to the K8s Cluster as them.

 ## Additional Reading